Azure-Samples/cosmosdb-external-blog-posts/README.md

 1. View your blog post to ensure it renders correctly with graphics.
 Test all links to ensure they work correctly.
 1. Submit a PR for your contribution.
 (Note: if you have no signed the CLA you will be prompted to do so.
 PR's cannot be accepted without a signed CLA).
 1. Once the PR is merged.
 You will be contacted with next steps.

+### Next Steps

+There is a **sample blog post** in the repo here.
+It has some example markdown if you are not familiar with markdown as well as links to both tools and cheat sheets for writing markdown.
+After you fork this repo, you can take a look at the sample blog post and use it as a template.